TradingPlatforms UK Spread Betting Platforms

 4. Pepperstone: UK-based spread betting platform suitable for advanced traders.
 It offers CFDs, forex, and spread betting.
 Pepperstone is compatible with third-party platforms like MT4, MT5, TradingView, and cTrader, offering advanced trading tools and a wide range of financial instruments.

-5. IG: IG, a well-established online brokerage, provides access to over 17,000 spread betting markets, emphasizing forex, indices, shares, and commodities.
+5. IG: IG, a well-established online brokerage, provides access to over 17,000 financial spread betting markets, emphasizing forex, indices, shares, and commodities.
 They offer leverage capped at 1:30 for UK retail clients, but higher limits with professional accounts and crucial Negative Balance Protection.

 6. ETX Capital: ETX Capital operates commission-free and offers competitive spreads, such as 0.6 points for EUR/USD and 0.8 points for AUD/USD.
 It’s particularly cost-effective for share and index spread betting.